johannilsson/android-actionbar/README.md

 One fix per commit.
 If say a a commit closes the open issue 12.
 Just add `closes #12` in your commit message to close that issue automagically.

 All code that is contributed must be compliant with [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+## Code Style Guidelines

+Contributers are recommended to follow the Android [Code Style Guidelines](http://source.android.com/source/code-style.html) with exception for line length that I try to hold to 80 columns where possible.

+In short that is;

+* Indentation: 4 spaces, no tabs.
+* Line length: 80 columns
+* Field names: Non-public, non-static fields start with m.
+* Braces: Opening braces don't go on their own line.
+* Acronyms are words: Treat acronyms as words in names, yielding XmlHttpRequest, getUrl(), etc.
+* Consistency: Look at what's around you!

+Have fun and remember we do this in our spare time so don't be to serious :)

 ## License
 Copyright (c) 2010 [Johan Nilsson](http://markupartist.com)